 Summer is here and the temps are climbing.
 If you need to get out of the heat and into the water, this is just the list for you.
-We’ve got spray parks, fountains and water parks all over the Bay Area with the water on just waiting for your visit!
+We’ve got spray parks and fountains all over the Bay Area with the water on just waiting for your visit!
 Suit up and get the SPF ready!

 Mission Playground, San Francisco

 Mission Playground was renovated and reopened in September of 2012.
 Through the renovation, one of the playgrounds most unique additions was the water garden that features ornamental fountains spraying mist and showering water for young children’s play and delight.
 The playground is also home to the City’s only outdoor pool.

 Note: the water feature is operated on warm weather weekends between 11 a.m. and 5 p.m.

 19th & Linda

 24th & York Mini Park, San Francisco

 Splash on over to this gorgeous mini park in the Mission, which features creative murals and a wickedly wild snake structure that winds around a neat splash pad.
 As your kids play amongst the spouting water, you'll get to sit back and admire the colorful jungle painted on the wall behind them.

 San Francisco, CA